 2. By substituted service on a foreign corporation by §§ 13.1-766 and 13.1-928, if such corporation is authorized to transact business or affairs within the Commonwealth;

-§ 8.01-302.
+Virginia Rules of Civil Procedure § 8.01-302.
 Service of certain processes on foreign or domestic corporations.
 In addition to other provisions of this chapter for service on corporations, a process in attachment or garnishment proceedings, and notice by a creditor of a judgment obtained and execution thereon issued in his favor, may be served on any agent of a foreign or domestic corporation wherever such agent may be found within the Commonwealth.
-Service so made shall constitute sufficient service upon such corporation; provided that notice of judgment obtained and execution issued shall comply in all respects to the provisions of §§ 8.01-502, 8.01-503 and 8.01-504.
+Service so made shall constitute sufficient service upon the such corporation, provided that notice of judgment obtained and execution issued shall comply in all respects to the provisions of §§ 8.01-502, 8.01-503, and 8.01-504.

 (Code 1950, § 8-63; 1977, c.
 617.)

-§ 8.01-303.
+Virginia Rules of Civil Procedure § 8.01-303.
 On whom process served when corporation operated by trustee or receiver.
 When any corporation is operated by a trustee or by a receiver appointed by any court in any action against such corporation, the process may be served on its trustee or receiver.
-If there be more than one such trustee or receiver, then service may be on any one of them.
+If there is more than one such trustee or receiver, then service may be on any one of them.
 If no service of process may be had on any such trustee or receiver, then the process may be served by any other service mode upon corporations authorized by this chapter.

 (Code 1950, § 8-64; 1977, c.
 617.)

-§ 8.01-305.
-Process against unincorporated associations or orders, or unincorporated common carriers.
-Process against an unincorporated (i) association, (ii) order, or (iii) common carrier may be served on any officer, trustee, director, staff member, or another agent.
+Virginia Rules of Civil Procedure § 8.01-305.
+Process against unincorporated associations or orders or unincorporated common carriers.
+Process against an unincorporated (i) association, (ii) order, or (iii) common carrier may be served on any officer, trustee, director, staff member, or agent.

 (Code 1950, §§ 8-66, 8-67; 1962, c.
 250; 1977, c.
 617.)